A former scholar of classics and mythology, I've been creating webpages about my hobbies and interests for over 20 years.

 There are many kite designs, but the pyramid kite is easy to make and a fun project for kids.
 I made my first one in second grade (Thank you, Mrs. Mckee, wherever you are).
-My homemade kite lasted for almost ten years of blustery springs spent bashing into a cornfield.
+My homemade kite lasted for almost 10 years of blustery springs spent bashing into a cornfield.

 It's a bird!
 It's a plane!
-It's a...
+It's a...flying pyramid?

 But hopefully you're here to make a kite.
 So, let's get started!